cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

   labs other than the one you're allocated to.)
 - In the labs, we will work through practical exercises related to the unit material.
-- You will need a laptop for the labs -- we use virtualization software which is not installed on the UWA computer lab machines.
+- You will need a laptop for the labs -- we'll be experimenting with software and configurations that aren't available on University computers.

 ### Lecture slides and lab worksheets